yliuuuu/.github/profile/README.md

 </p>

 PartiQL is an expressive, SQL-compatible query language giving access to relational, semi-structured, and nested data.
-PartiQL is Open Sourced under PartiQL is open-sourced under the Apache 2.0 License.
+PartiQL is open sourced under the Apache 2.0 License.

 ## Contributions

-* If you have questions or ideas towards PartiQL as a Language, check out our [GitHub Discussion](https://github.com/orgs/partiql/discussions) forum.
+* If you have questions or suggestions about the PartiQL Language, please check out our [GitHub Discussion](https://github.com/orgs/partiql/discussions) forum.
-* Check out the [CONTRIBUTING.md](../CONTRIBUTING.md) file to learn how to contribute.
+* Please see the [CONTRIBUTING.md](../CONTRIBUTING.md) file to learn how to contribute.

 ## Resources
 - Two reference Implementations:  [PartiQL-Lang-Kotlin](https://github.com/partiql/partiql-lang-kotlin) and [PartiQL-Lang-Rust](https://github.com/partiql/partiql-lang-rust).